ChocoChipset/MilkBar/README.md

 To-Dos
 ------
-Please refer to the "Issues" section in Github.
+Refer to the "Issues" section in Github.

 Contribution